soulwing/pinject/README.md

 a string value, and converts the string representation to an instance of the target type of the injection point.

-Because CDI injection is fundamentally type-safe and based on qualifiers, all injection points of a given type with the same qualifiers are considered equivalent -- i.e. the same bean would be injected into each such injection point.
+CDI dependency injection is based on the injection point type, with additional hints provided by qualifiers.
+All injection points of a given type with the same qualifiers are considered equivalent -- i.e. the same bean would be injected into each such injection point.
 This appears to create a problem, since a typical property injection point might look like this:

 ```
 @Inject @Property